simonbosman/nifi-microsoft-graph-bundle/documents/SOP_ZERMELO.md

 ## SOP rooster synchronisation Zermelo

-### Copy existing processor group
+### Cloning an Existing Processor Group

-* Follow the CONNECT-TO-AKS sop for creating a connection to AKS and Apache NiFi.
+* Initially, establish a connection to AKS and Apache NiFi by following the "CONNECT-TO-AKS" SOP.
-* Open a browser and got the url [http://localhost:8080/nifi](http://localhost:8080/nifi)
+* Access Apache NiFi's interface by navigating to http://localhost:8080/nifi in your web browser.

  ![Login Apache NiFi cluster](Login_Apache_NiFi.png)

-* Choose the DIS_Live Process Group
- Choose a Process Group for example Mondia scholengroep and make a copy.
+* Locate and select the "DIS_Live" Process Group.
+From there, choose a specific Process Group, such as "Mondia scholengroep," and duplicate it.

  ![Copy process group](Make_Copy.png)

-### Create parameter context
-* Paste the Process Group and right click and choose configure.
+### Setting Up a Parameter Context

+* After duplicating the Process Group, right-click on it and select "configure" to begin setting it up.

  ![Click configure](Click_Configure.png)

-* Choose a process group name and make a new parameter context.
+* Assign a name to your Process Group and create a new parameter context for it.

  ![Choose new parameter context](New_Parameter_Context.png)

-* Give the parameter context a name and fill the following name value parameters.
+* Define the parameter context by giving it a name and entering the following parameters:

  | Name | Value |
 | :---- | :----- |